Get ready for the next Cooperation Projects call

 Organisations applying, or considering applying as a partner or a lead in a project should join one of the events we've announced so far.

-We’re currently offering the following types of events:
+We’ve been offering the following types of events:

 - Ideas development workshops: help you to align your and your partners’ ambitions to the aims and priorities of Creative Europe – these are more about the project rationales and themes.